-Pears and Gorgonzola are a classic flavour pairing.
+Pears and Gorgonzola are classic flavour pairings.
 These Pear Gorgonzola Appetizer Bites are not your classic way to use them, however.
 Often they are baked together in a flatbread.
 Or tossed in a salad.
 These incredibly tasty little morsels are a different way to enjoy that delicious and classic combination.

 Why Your Pears are Hard When You Buy Them